 No Variation in Receipt of Benefits

 Eligible individuals are 100% exempt from state ad valorem taxes on no more than 160 acres.
-The size of the county exemption for those over 65 is dependent on the income of the applicant.
-If an applicant's income claimed on the combined federal tax return is less than $12,000, there is no limit on the exemption, which also applies to school.
-For applicants with income on the state tax return of no more than $12,000, the county and school tax exemption is limited to no more than $5,000 of assessed value.
+The size of the county exemption for those over 65 is dependent on the income.
+If an applicant's income claimed on the combined federal tax return is less than $12,000, there is no limit on the exemption and also applies to school.
+Applicants with income on the state tax return of no more than $12,000, the county and school tax exemption is limited to no more than $5,000 of assessed value.
 For those above the income limit, the exemption is $2,000, for county taxes only.
 At local option, counties, municipalities or other taxing authorities, the exemption may be increased up to $4,000.
+At local option, an additional exemption of up to $2,000 in assessed value may be available up to $4,000 assessed value.
 For blind applicants, regardless of age or income level, the exemption is limited to $5,000 and applies to school district taxes as well as county taxes.

 How is Benefit Disbursed

 Exemption from assessed value